Wichita Falls was earlier known for its rich agricultural history.

-Though the natural falls were destroyed due to floods in the 1800s, the artificial, multi-step fall built is as awesome as the natural one.
+Though the natural falls were destroyed by floods in the 1800s, the artificial, multi-step falls are as remarkable as the natural ones.
 Read on to find out more.

-Enjoy Outdoor recreational activities at Lucy Park
+Enjoy Outdoor Recreational Activities at Lucy Park

 Surrounded by beautiful cottonwood and pecan trees along with a large lake where duck and geese swim, it’s the perfect spot for a wonderful family picnic.

 There’s a swimming pool too along with a golf course for some leisure activities.

 The massive swinging bridge located across the mighty Wichita River has to be crossed to reach Lucy Park.

 Visit the World’s Littlest Skyscraper